Deano10134/ServianTechChallenge-DB/README.md

 In AWS I would use CodeCommit to deploy the application through a CI/CD Pipeline.
 This would update any changes to the app.

-Also if given more time I would use CloudFormation to deploy the templates for the Auto Scaling group and use Cloudwatch to montor the Application.
+Also if given more time I would use CloudFormation to deploy the templates for the Auto Scaling group and use Cloudwatch to montor the Application for performance.

+# Health Checks

+To verfy that the applications works once it would be deployed it would be tested that the application is accessable.